-The setup files includes an opening book database of over 1.2 million positions covering all 174 of the 3-move openings.
-The book was built by doing systematic searches with KingsRow and an 8-piece database, using a technique called dropout expansion that was developed by Thomas Linke.
+Kingsrow has an opening book database of 1.4M positions.
+It covers all 174 of the 3-move openings.
+The book was built by doing systematic searches with Kingsrow.
+This technique is called dropout expansion and was developed by Thomas Linke.
 It is described in his paper "Exploring the Computational Limits of Large Exhaustive Search Problems".
 Martin Fierz has written an overview of how dropout expansion works.

-KingsRow can use any of several available endgame databases.
-8-piece databases are available from Jonathan Schaeffer (Chinook website) and Martin Fierz (CheckerBoard website).
-It also can use my 10-piece database.
-During engine setup you will set the name of the directory where the endgame database files are located.
-KingsRow automatically detects the type and size of the database that is present.
+Kingsrow can also use the 8-piece databases available from Jonathan Schaeffer (Chinook website) and Martin Fierz (CheckerBoard website).
+During engine setup you will set the path to the directory where the endgame database files are located.
+Kingsrow automatically detects the type and size of the database that is present.